 This disorder only worsens over time and those who suffer from it may show little emotion and may lose interest in hobbies and other activities.
 Other symptoms may include fluctuations in alertness, hallucinations, slow movement, trouble walking, and rigidity.

 Parkinson’s disease is associated with motor fluctuations where many patients also develop mood fluctuations.5 Though it begins as mild shakiness in your hand, Parkinson’s can eventually affect how you walk, talk, sleep, and think.

 Initially, it may cause the person to do things like obsessing over small details or a sudden carelessness.
 Later, they may seem absent-minded or not as social as they once were.
 It is also harder to keep their thoughts focused.

 6. Brain Tumor

 A tumor in your brain’s frontal lobe can adversely affect the areas that are associated with your personality, emotions, problem-solving, and memory.
 When these areas of the brain are affected by tumor, you may feel confused or forgetful.
 It may also result in mood swings, make you more aggressive, or trigger paranoid thoughts.
-Various factors can cause changes in behavior in patients
+Various factors can cause changes in behavior in patients with brain tumors.

 The location, size, and rate of growth of the tumor can impact how a patient behaves.
 Even treatments such as radiation, surgery, and chemotherapy can affect how the patient feels and behaves.
 The psychological and emotional effects of brain tumors also must be considered.6 Even certain types of cancer can change a person’s behavior.
 Tumors in the brain or the spinal cord or even the pituitary gland, which controls your hormone levels, can affect personality.